 This isn’t because I somehow never grew up with or made false assumptions, because I have.
 It certainly is not because I have a superior intellect or, for that matter, not (I hope) because I might have an inferior one.
 I have found investigating these realities, made to seem scandalous by critics, not only enjoyable and mentally stimulating but also quite faith promoting at times.
-So why haven’t I and many others like me been shaken by new information or new claims?
+So what is the difference between the Saints who are shaken and those who aren’t shaken by new information or new claims?

 • The false dichotomy between faith and reason

 What makes virtually all of the critic’s challenges red herrings is that they focus on issues that are nonessential to the gospel plan, diverting us from the relevant issues.
-They are, however, presented in a way that makes them appear to be relevant and can be very persuasive.
 Years before the Internet, I had a very intelligent friend on the “fringe” ask me what I thought of the Adam-God Doctrine.
 I told him that for me it was an interesting mental and intellectual exercise to figure out.
 He looked at me incredulously and asked how I could consider so lightly a topic that the scriptures took so seriously.
 “Didn’t Jesus say it is Eternal Life to Know God?” he asked.
 I said, “Knowing God is not about knowing which name he may be called or how he came to be God.
 It is only about knowing and acquiring his attributes to become like him.”
 So it really didn’t matter whether Brigham Young was right or wrong on this issue or what we conclude about it.

-When the critics attack the Book of Abraham, they usually criticize how the book came to be, challenging things that neither side can prove.
+When the critics attack the Book of Abraham, they usually criticize how we got the book, challenging things that neither side can prove.
 In the process, they assume that what Egyptologists knew ten years ago is all we know today or will ever be known.
-Their concerns are not about the book’s contents and real message.
-They avoid the spiritual realities and the evidences supporting it from comparisons of the new doctrines and information revealed in the text to ancient extra-biblical accounts not known by Joseph Smith.
+Their concerns are rarely about the book’s contents and real message.
+They avoid the spiritual realities and the comparisons of the new doctrines and information revealed there to ancient extra-biblical accounts not known by Joseph Smith.

 Why Wasn’t I Taught This?